 Primer is an important step, as it provides a suitable surface for the paint to stick to while also rectifying any small imperfections that may be present.
-While this is not crucial and does add some extra time on top of the painting process, it will offer a more professional and longer-lasting result.
+While this is not crucial and adds extra time to the painting process, it will offer a more professional and longer-lasting result.

 To apply the primer to your cabinets before painting, follow these step-by-step instructions:

 Work from the inside out on your cabinet frames and start at the back, working toward the front.
 A synthetic bristle brush will be crucial to properly get into the corners, using broad, even strokes, and finish back into the wet primer.

 Keep in mind that the primer doesn’t have to look perfect; the primary importance is that it covers the surface well.
 Work with a roller and cover one area at a time.

 Once all areas are covered, use a dry roller or brush to lightly remove any buildup.
 Some primers may require sanding before painting; this will be stated in the instructions.